microconfig/microconfig-quickstart/features.md

 # Features by Example
-This guide describes the microcservice configuration problems and how Microconfig can help to solve them.
+This guide describes how Microconfig can help to solve common microcservice configuration problems.
 More details you can find in [Documentation](https://microconfig.io/documentation.html).

 ## Simple Configuration Layout